 In this Supplemental Official Statement, "we," "our," "us," and "DART" refer to Dallas Area Rapid Transit.
-If we use a capitalized term in this Supplemental Official Statement and do not define the term in this document, its definition is given or summarized in Appendix B to the 2014 Annual Disclosure Statement or in the Eleventh Supplemental Debt Resolution (defined below).
+If we use a capitalized term in this Supplemental Official Statement and do not define the term in this document, its definition is given or summarized in Appendix B to the 2014 Annual Disclosure Statement or in the Thirteenth Supplemental Debt Resolution (defined below).

-We are providing information to you about the Bonds in three separate documents: (1) the 2014 Annual Disclosure Statement dated February 25, 2014 (attached hereto as Appendix B), (2) the Quarterly Disclosure Update for the Nine-Month Period Ended June 30, 2014, dated August 31, 2014 (attached hereto as Appendix C), both of which provide general information about DART (some of which may not apply to the Bonds) and (3) this Supplemental Official Statement, which describes the specific terms of the Bonds.
-All references herein to the "Disclosure Statement," mean the 2014 Annual Disclosure Statement, as updated by the Quarterly Disclosure Update.
+We are providing information to you about the Bonds in two separate documents: (1) the 2014 Annual Disclosure Statement dated February 24, 2015 (attached hereto as Appendix B), and (2) this Supplemental Official Statement, which describes the specific terms of the Bonds and includes certain audited financial information for our fiscal year ended September 30, 2015.
+All references herein to the "Disclosure Statement" mean the 2014 Annual Disclosure Statement, as updated by the financial and other information contained in this Supplemental Official Statement.

-Our Disclosure Statement includes a detailed discussion of the Sales Tax and the Gross Sales Tax Revenues and the Pledged Farebox Revenues that we have pledged as security for the Bonds, the previously issued Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Refunding Bonds, Series 2007 (the "2007 Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Series 2008 (the "2008 Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Series 2009A (the "2009A Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Taxable Series 2009B (Build America Bonds - Direct Payment to Issuer) (the "2009B Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Refunding Bonds, Series 2010A (the "2010A Bonds"), the Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Taxable Series 2010B (Build America Bonds - Direct Payment to Issuer) (the "2010B Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Series 2012 (the "2012 Bonds"), and Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bond, Taxable Series 2012A issued to evidence a Transportation Infrastructure Finance and Innovation Act Loan (the "2012A TIFIA Bonds"), (the 2007 Bonds, the 2008 Bonds, the 2009A Bonds, the 2009B Bonds, the 2010A Bonds, the 2010B Bonds, the 2012 Bonds and the 2012A TIFIA Bonds, collectively, the "Prior Bonds") and other Obligations that we may issue or enter into in the future; of our rights to issue additional Bond Obligations and related Credit Agreement Obligations; of the financial tests that are imposed as preconditions to their issuance and of other matters relating to our organization; and our public transportation system.
+Our Disclosure Statement includes a detailed discussion of the Sales Tax and the Gross Sales Tax Revenues and the Pledged Farebox Revenues that we have pledged as security for the Bonds, the previously issued Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Refunding Bonds, Series 2007 (the "2007 Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Series 2008 (the "2008 Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Series 2009A (the "2009A Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Taxable Series 2009B (Build America Bonds - Direct Payment to Issuer) (the "2009B Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Refunding Bonds, Series 2010A (the "2010A Bonds"), the Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Taxable Series 2010B (Build America Bonds - Direct Payment to Issuer) (the "2010B Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bonds, Series 2012 (the "2012 Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Bond, Taxable Series 2012A issued to evidence a Transportation Infrastructure Finance and Innovation Act Loan (the "2012A TIFIA Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Refunding Bonds, Series 2014A (the "2014A Bonds"), Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Refunding Bonds, Series 2014B (the "2014B Bonds") and Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Refunding Bonds, Series 2015 (the "2015 Bonds") (the 2007 Bonds, the 2008 Bonds, the 2009A Bonds, the 2009B Bonds, the 2010A Bonds, the 2010B Bonds, the 2012 Bonds, the 2012A TIFIA Bonds, the 2014A Bonds, the 2014B Bonds and the 2015 Bonds, collectively, the "Prior Bonds") and other Obligations that we may issue or enter into in the future; of our rights to issue additional Bond Obligations and related Credit Agreement Obligations; of the financial tests that are imposed as preconditions to their issuance and of other matters relating to our organization; and our public transportation system.
 We refer you to specific captions within the Disclosure Statement where additional information may be found regarding specific subjects.

-DART is authorized to issue and sell up to \$200,000,000, from time to time, in Senior Subordinate Lien Commercial Paper Notes under our Commercial Paper Self-Liquidity ("CPSL") program established in Fiscal Year 2013, of which \$200,000,000 is currently Outstanding.
+DART is presently authorized to issue and sell up to \$200,000,000, from time to time, in Senior Subordinate Lien Commercial Paper Notes under our Commercial Paper Self-Liquidity ("CPSL") program established in Fiscal Year 2013, of which \$200,000,000 is currently Outstanding.

-In making an investment decision regarding the Bonds, you should rely only on the information contained or incorporated by reference in this Supplemental Official Statement.
+In making an investment decision regarding the Bonds, you should rely only on the information contained or incorporated by reference in this Supplemental Official Statement and the 2014 Annual Disclosure Statement.
 We have not authorized anyone to provide you with other information.
-If information varies between the Supplemental Official Statement and the Disclosure Statement, you should rely on the information in this Supplemental Official Statement.
+If information varies between this Supplemental Official Statement and the 2014 Annual Disclosure Statement, you should rely on the information in this Supplemental Official Statement.